imyhacker/imyhacker/README.md

 # Hi there 👋 , I'm Arikun!
-Currently I am open to any opportunity especially in IT as a Junior Web Developer.
+Currently I am open to any opportunity especially in IT as a Junior Web Developer And Network Engineer.

 ### Coding :
 <p>